NightscoutFoundation/xDrip/etc/CompareCgms/readme.txt

 ===================================

 This program is used to compare finger pricks data to results of two CGMs:
 1) xDrip that is using Dexcom G4 sensors.
+(Should likely work with other input sources)
 2) Abbott libre (the official model).

-In the future, and once I'll find a way to read the data directly, it can also be used to compare the different algorithms that are used for converting sensor data to BG.
+In the future, and once I'll find a way to read the libre data directly, it can also be used to compare the different algorithms that are used for converting sensor data to BG.

 I have (tried to) write the program in order that adding different data should be relatively easy.